chairaudio/tickle-examples/FAUST/README.md

 Here will be some examples, for now look inside the `Pd` folder where you can find an example with FAUST DSP code using `faustgen~` for Pd.

 If you would like to contribute, please get in touch via the issue tracker on gitlab/github or by email `max@chair.audio`

+### CHAIR snare drum

+This is the state of the port of Philipps snare drum from pd to faust.
+At the time the code should easily compile to a jack-console binary by typing 'make' in the console inside the directory.

+The executable is installed in a build directory at the same place.
+So if you don't want, or cannot execute files from that place, you'll have to move it somewhere else.

+What is lacking at the moment is the control interface.
+I want to implement it through midi.
+I'll dig into it later, most likely tomorrow.